dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 There are limitations on refining a datatype, namely that the set of constructors cannot be changed.
+It is only allowed to add members to the body of the datatype.

 ## **Error: mutable fields are not allowed in value types**